May 15, 2017 at 4:58 pm #5555

 To edit your posts there is an “Edit”-button/link in the top right corner of every post you make that allows you to do just that.

 Perhaps the edit function doesn’t show up on mobile devices.
 I’m not seeing anything except the reply button and post #.

 **Edit: I stand corrected.
 The edit option just showed up after I posted that reply.
 I know some forums have minimum posting requirements for new users.
 Maybe that is to blame.

-- This reply was modified 1 week, 2 days ago by Eagle05.
-Reason: Edit button makes an appearance
+- This reply was modified 2 months ago by Cade Collister.

 Thanks for the feedback.
 I didn’t intend for this to turn into a thread of complaints.
 I was just hoping to share some of my experiences.
 Over the last year I am more than happy with our Moth.
 I’m looking forward to sharing some of the modifications (mothifications) we have made on the forum.
 Also, possibly some comparisons to the Offroad Benroy I spent a few months last year building with my brother.
 A lot of the lessons learned in building the Benroy are being put to use in working on the Moth.
 For example, I’m about to get rid of the front step and toolbox and weld up a double decker platform that holds my AC, solar panel, water heater/pump and serves as a ladder to reach the rooftop storage and roof rack.

 No worries Alan, people telling us what they don’t like only makes us better 🙂